polyaxon/polyaxon/docs/configuration/custom-run-environment.md

 <blockquote class="warning">This configuration is only available for Polyaxon deployed on Kubernetes clusters.</blockquote>

-Usually a docker image specifies the functionality and environment that you wish to run your experiments.
+Usually a docker image specifies the functionality and environment that you wish to use for running your experiments.

 The following sections will describe how to use existing docker images and how to create custom images.

 ## Public images